Things to See and Do in Andalucia

 Fuenfria is a quiet secluded spot ideal for a picnic, next to a natural spring and set in a clearing surrounded by forest.
 The spring has been capped and the water is collected and pumped to the… More →

 The entrance of this cave can be seen from the railway as it heads north from Benaoján station two kilometres away.
-It's called the cave of the cat as its entrance is said to look like a cat's… More →
+It's called the cat cave as its entrance is said to look like a cat's head.

 The ruins of this 32 hectare city are located at 1.000m above sea level.
 This is an urban are that thrived in the first century AD when it had a population of 5.000.
 It was mentioned in Plini and… More →